datacarpentry/semester-biology/assignments/git-1-R.md

 > Following this assignment students should be able to:

-> - establish a GitHub local repository
+> - establish a local version control repository
 > - execute basic version control workflow
 > - restore previous versions of a file
 > - resolve merge conflicts